New to the site? Try Quick User Guide

 Getting Started

-The process of getting starting with digital equity – regardless of where you are in your journey
+The process of getting started with digital equity – regardless of where you are in your journey

 Regardless of where you are on your journey, it is important to remember that addressing digital equity requires an iterative, ongoing process, which includes six key components: